kalxas/rasdaman/doc/main/04_ql-guide.rst

 Reprojection implies resampling of the cell values into a new grid, hence usually they will change.

-As for the resampling process typically a larger are is required than the reprojected data area itself, it is advisable to project an area smaller than the total domain of the MDD.
+As for the resampling process typically a larger area is required than the reprojected data area itself, it is advisable to project an area smaller than the total domain of the MDD.